TanmaySingh004/ebookreader/README.md

 **This apps **contain** the following features:**

-* Signup v2 update checkout Create a component to view all Books
+* Signup Create a form component for adding tasks
-* Login  v2 update checkout Create a component to view all Books
+* Login
 * Logout
 * Update profile
 * Add Books